allenai/natural-instructions/README.md

 ```

 ## How to contribute
-We would appreciate any external contributions! 🙏
+We would appreciate any external contributions! 🙏 You can contribute in a variety of ways.

-You can contribute in a variety of ways.
-If you think an important task is missing, you can contribute it via Pull-Request.
+ - If you think an important task is missing, you can contribute it via Pull-Request.
 You can also get inspirations from the task suggestions in [the Github issues](https://github.com/allenai/natural-instructions-expansion/issues?q=is%3Aissue+is%3Aopen+label%3Atask-suggestion) which you can sign up to work on.
-If you have any other suggested tasks but you're not sure if they're good fit, bring them up in the [issues](https://github.com/allenai/natural-instructions-expansion/issues).
+ - If you have any other suggested tasks but you're not sure if they're good fit, bring them up in the [issues](https://github.com/allenai/natural-instructions-expansion/issues).

- * All submissions must be submitted via [Github pull requests](https://github.com/allenai/natural-instructions-expansion/pulls).
-These submissions will undergo a review before being merged.
+ - If you have any questions or suggestions, please use [the issues](https://github.com/allenai/natural-instructions-expansion/issues) feature.
+ - If you're addimg a new task, make sure to review the following guidelines:
     * Each task must contain contain a `.json` file that contains the task content.
 You can look inside the [`tasks/`](tasks) directory for several examples.
        * Make sure that your json is human readable (use proper indentation; e.g., in Python: `json.dumps(your_json_string, indent=4, ensure_ascii=False)`)
        * Make sure that you json file is not bigger than 50MB.
        * Make sure your task has no more 6.5k instances (input/output pairs).
        * Make sure to include task category and domains, based on [this list](doc/task-hierarchy.md).
        * Make sure to number your task json correctly
           * Look at the task number in the latest pull request, task number in your submission should be the next number.
           * Make sure to include the source dataset name and the task type when naming your task json file.
              * You can use this format: `taskabc_<source_dataset>_<task_type>.json` E.g. in `task001_quoref_question_generation.json`, the source dataset is `quoref` and the task is `question generation`.
        * Note that, source need not necessarily be a dataset and can be a website e.g. leetcode.
           * If you have created the json without any reference, use `synthetic` in place of source.
        * You should have one pull request per dataset.
 Name your pull request as `Task Name <start_task_number>-<end_task_number>`.
        * If you're building your tasks based existing datasets and their crowdsourcing templates, see these [guidelines](doc/crowdsourcing.md).
     * Add your task to [our list of tasks](tasks/README.md).
     * To make sure that your addition is formatted correctly, run the tests: `> python src/test_all.py`

-If you have any questions or suggestions, please use [the issues](https://github.com/allenai/natural-instructions-expansion/issues) feature.

-## Frequently Asked Questions

-### I have suggestion to improve your benchmark.
-Where can I discuss it?
-We would love to hear your suggestions!
-Please bring it up as an [issue](https://github.com/allenai/natural-instructions-expansion/issues) and let's discuss it.